Skip to content

 What happens when you are done?

 Quick Answer: To set your primary display, go to Settings > System > Display.
 Select the monitor rectangle, scroll to Multiple displays, and check Make this my main display.
-This ensures your taskbar and apps appear on your preferred screen.
+This puts your taskbar and apps right where you want them.

 How to Identify and Configure Monitors